by Jen | Apr 2, 2024 | 6-11, Acts 1, DISO studies

 Same action = I went to the store.

-Try it, I think you’ll see it’s easier than all these words make it seem (and, of course, feel free to reach out to me at [email protected] if you have questions)!
+Try it.
+I think you’ll see it’s easier than all these words make it seem (and, of course, feel free to reach out to me at [email protected] if you have questions)!

-- MINE: Finally, see if you can find any conditions/methods by asking: does the author condition the action you’re studying on something else happening—for example, if this condition is met, [then] that will happen?
+- MINE: Finally, see if you can find any conditions/methods by asking: does the author condition the action you’re studying on something else happening—for example, if or when this condition is met, [then] that will happen?
 Or does he describe a particular method by which something happens—for example, specific steps taken to achieve something, or more generally by or through attributes or action (i.e., grace, faith)?
 Does he use any adverbs (-ly words) that describe how the action was accomplished?

 GO TO WEEK 5 >

-by Jen | Jan 30, 2024 | 1-15, DISO studies, Matthew 28
+by Jen | Mar 26, 2024 | 6-11, Acts 1, DISO studies

 NEW TO THIS STUDY?
 START HERE.